rick-62/Notes/vault/root.md

 id: wKnnZhcT81I2alc5HhXno
 title: My Notes
 desc: ''
-updated: 1646172950660
+updated: 1646173420202
 created: 1641216001965
 ---
-# My Notes

 I am using Dendron to store all of my notes.

-This includes everything from course & books, as well as general reference and useful information from videos & articles.
+This includes everything from courses & books, as well as general reference and useful information from videos & articles.

-Github Actions is configured to republish the notes on each commit to master branch:
+Github Actions is configured to republish the notes on each commit:

 https://rick-62.github.io/Notes/